How To Use Flex Scan Conditions

-Your Flex Condition is ready to use for the Scan.
-Click Apply To
+Your Flex Condition is ready to use as the Filter.
+Click Copy to...

 Note: The last condition of a flex condition must always be passing on the last bar of the flex period to be true.

-3. Run the Scan to see the results
+3. Run the Filter to see the results

-- Scan Plot Summary (summary of scan results over time)
+- New Market Gauge (summary of scan results over time)

-- Sort Column (sortable column in new WatchList)
+- New True/False Column in WatchList (sortable T/F column in current active WatchList)

-- Copy to Clipboard (copy conditions to computer clipboard for reuse)
+- Clipboard (copy conditions to computer clipboard for reuse)

-A WatchList is created containing the Scan results.
-These will be stocks which reflect the pattern of the Flex Condition in the scan.
+A WatchList is created containing the Filtered results.
+These will be stocks which reflect the pattern of the Flex Condition in the filter.